AhmedAlnoamany/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 - Upgrades from versions earlier than v6.0 are not supported

 - The new internode encryption feature requires port 3342 to be open on all machines in the cluster.
+Make sure all [required network ports]({{<relref "https://docs.redis.com/latest/rs/administering/designing-production/networking/port-configurations/">}}) are open in your firewall.

 - [In v6.0.20]({{<relref "/rs/release-notes/rs-6-0-20-april-2021.md">}}), Redis Enterprise Software replaced Nginx with envoy to improve internal security and communication.
 As of v6.2.4, Nginx is no longer provided with Redis Enterprise Software.